aidn3/hypixel-guild-discord-bridge/docs/MIGRATION.md

 - You only need to save `./config/` directory and `config.yaml` file for backups.
 - If you change something, make sure all changes are **valid and will not break** the application in any unintentional.
 - You can safely delete any file there to reset a part of the application.

+## Custom Plugins

+There is a directory called `./plugins` at the root of the project.
+Move all plugins to this directory.
+Application will auto-detect and load them.
+Only applications ending with `.ts` file extension and at the top of the directory will be loaded.

 ## Migrate from 2.x to 3.x